NodeScriptLang/guides/src/docs/getting started.md

 ## Sign in

-All we need is your email address, which we'll get through GitHub authentication.
+All we need is your email address, which we'll get through GitHub or Google authentication.

-To sign in through GitHub, just click on the option in the top right corner of the landing page and authorize NodeScript to access your GitHub account.
+To sign in through either of these platforms, just click on the option in the top right corner of the landing page and authorize NodeScript to access your GitHub account.

+NodeScript only access your email address and no other information from you chosen account.

 ## Dashboard